murugeshmanthiramoorthi/Old-Image-Colourizer/README.md

 # Old Image Colourizer

-An OpenCv implementation that can give back life to old balck and white photos.
+An OpenCV implementation that can give back life to old black and white photos.
 Just feed in any old BW photos and get a dynamically coloured image.

 ## ABOUT ME:
 Hi.
 I am Murugesh MANTHIRAMOORTHI, a self-taught data-scientist.